nat-n/poethepoet/README.rst

   mkdir -p ~/.zfunc/
   poe _zsh_completion > ~/.zfunc/_poetry

 Note that you'll need to start a new shell for the new completion script to be loaded.
-If it still doesn't work try adding a call to `compinit` to the end of your zshrc file.
+If it still doesn't work try adding a call to :bash:`compinit` to the end of your zshrc file.

 Bash
 ~~~~